Quick takeaway

 Special Needs Plans (SNPs) are a type of Medicare Advantage plan designed for people who have certain health conditions, live in specific settings, or qualify for both Medicare and Medicaid.
-These plans tailor their benefits, provider networks, and drug formularies to better support the unique needs of the members who qualify.
+These plans tailor benefits, provider networks, and drug formularies to support the needs of members who qualify.

 Special Needs Plans (SNPs) are Medicare Advantage plans built for people with specific healthcare needs or circumstances.
 Each SNP is structured to coordinate care, support medication management, and connect members with providers who understand their particular health conditions or living situations.